 * If you are already sitting up and still falling asleep, then stand up.

-* If you are already standing up and still drowsy, then start slowly walking back and forth.
+* If you are already standing, then start slowly walking back and forth.

 Many people think of meditation as something we practice only while sitting on a cushion or chair.
 But in the ancient Buddhist scriptures, The Buddha purportedly recommended four postures as most suitable for formal meditation – sitting, standing, walking, and lying down.

 We could order these four postures on a continuum from most tranquil to most activating – lying down is the most relaxing of these four postures, sitting is a little more energizing, standing up is more energizing still, and walking back and forth is the most energizing.
 As I said above, in my experience, the most effective action that one can take when wanting to be more wakeful for meditation is to escalate up the energization scale of those four postures.

 A few meditation techniques are only appropriate to one of those postures.
 Most techniques, however, can be done in any of them.
 Specifically, many meditators might be surprised how many of the practices that they have been doing only seated can also be performed while standing or walking.